 Upgrade to a web analytics platform that can handle your demanding data requirements.
 Save money while continuing to gain valuable insights by moving over to Matomo Analytics (recommended)

 This is where you can save up to USD130,000 a year.
 As well as that, the transition from Google Analytics to the Matomo Cloud is a seamless experience as setup and maintenance is taken care of by our experts.

-Or even 25M pageviews for USD2400/month (or USD24000/year) on the Business plan – which offers additional web analytics and conversion optimization resources.
+Or even 25M hits for USD4,991/month (or USD59,900/year) on the Business plan – which offers additional web analytics and conversion optimization resources.